-Dún Laoghaire-Rathdown County Council presents:
+Dún Laoghaire-Rathdown County Council in association with Poetry Ireland

 Programmed by dlr Poet in Residence Jessica Traynor and Poetry Ireland